kgodsmark/lowbar_sprint/README.md

 These are the core functions you should aim to get finished;

 1. identity
+2. values
-2. first
+3. first
-3. last
+4. last
-4. each
+5. each
-5. indexOf
+6. indexOf
-6. filter
+7. filter
-7. reject
+8. reject
-8. uniq
+9. uniq
-9. map
+10. map
-10. contains
+11. contains

 You should be heavily referencing the APIs of the following;